Build vs Buy AI: A Comprehensive Guide

 1.2.
 Industry and Competition

 Think about the specific challenges in your industry and how competitors are using AI.
-In highly competitive spaces having a unique AI solution can be a big differentiator.
+In highly competitive spaces, having a unique AI solution that aligns with your core business can be a big differentiator.
 In industries where AI is still in its infancy an off-the-shelf solution may be enough.

 1.3.
 Organizational Readiness

-Assess your organization’s readiness for AI.
-This includes the maturity of your data infrastructure, the availability of skilled people, and the openness of your culture to change.
+Assess your organization’s readiness for AI, including the maturity of your data engineering infrastructure, the availability of skilled people, and the openness of your culture to change.
 The decision to build or buy should be influenced by your current capabilities and the resources you are willing to invest in AI development.

 Cost is often the biggest factor in the build vs buy decision.
 However, the financial implications go beyond the initial cost.